 An examination of the social and intellectual currents that influenced several aspects of the American character from colonial times to the present.
 Manifestations of these social and intellectual products are traced from the Puritan community to the 20th-century dilemma of democratic rule.
 Consideration is given to the complex problems of mature nationhood, urbanization, industrialization and the increasing secularization of society.
+Upon request.

 This course focuses on the conflicts and coalitions of women across lines of race, class and national origin.
 It compares the experiences of different groups of women to the state in areas including citizenship, suffrage, sexuality and reproduction, social welfare and nationalism.